webmachine/webmachine-ruby/documentation/how-it-works.md

 ### How it works

-Unlike frameworks like Grape and Sinatra, which create a response by running the relevant HTTP method's procedure when a request is received, Webmachine creates an HTTP response by determining a series of "facts" about the resource.
+Unlike frameworks like Grape and Sinatra, which create a response by running a predfined procedure when a request is received, Webmachine creates an HTTP response by determining a series of "facts" about the resource.

 Webmachine is implemented as a [Finite State Machine][diagram].
 It uses the facts about your resource to determine the flow though the FSM in order to produce a response.